Mdsomratakbor/Github-Tutorial/Git Merge.md

 ### Merging

 `Once the previously discussed "preparing to merge" steps have been taken a merge can be initiated by executing git merge <branch name> where <branch name> is the name of the branch that will be merged into the receiving branch.`

+### Fast Forward Merge

+`A fast-forward merge can occur when there is a linear path from the current branch tip to the target branch.
+Instead of “actually” merging the branches, all Git has to do to integrate the histories is move (i.e., “fast forward”) the current branch tip up to the target branch tip.
+This effectively combines the histories, since all of the commits reachable from the target branch are now available through the current one.
+For example, a fast forward merge of some-feature into master would look something like the following:`